-The Company anticipates that the Government will continue to require the Company's 2kW generators, however we are unable to predict whether, when, or to what extent the Government will place orders for these generators.
+The Company derives more than 60% of its revenues from the sale of diesel operated tactical generator sets and associated hardware and electronics to Department of Defense Contractors and various branches of the United States military.
+The Company anticipates that these customers will continue to require the Company's diesel generators, however we are unable to predict whether, when, or to what extent the Government will place orders for these generators.
 On May 6, 2014 the United States General Services Administration awarded the Company a five year contract to make the Company's 2kW generator sets available for purchase for national defense purposes by the Department of Defense and other branches of the U.S. Government on the GSA.gov website or by individual "Purchase Orders".
 The Company also continues to work to make these generators available through other sales channels.